michael2012z/BitBible/markdown/KJV/files/1Kgs.md

 35. But I will take the kingdom out of his son’s hand, and will give it unto thee, even ten tribes.

-36. And unto his son will I give one tribe, that David my servant may have a light alway before me in Jerusalem, the city which I have chosen me to put my name there.light: Heb. lamp, or, candle
+36. And unto his son will I give one tribe, that David my servant may have a light alway before me in Jerusalem, the city which I have chosen me to put my name there.

 37. And I will take thee, and thou shalt reign according to all that thy soul desireth, and shalt be king over Israel.